xHeXifx/LANControl/README.md

 ## How to setup

+1. Run ```git pull https://github.com/xHeXifx/lancontrol``` or download from github site
-1. Run ```pip install -r requirements.txt```
+2. Run ```pip install -r requirements.txt```
-2. Fill in the values in .env
+3. Fill in the values in .env
-3. Run main.py, if you want the window to be hidden change extension to .pyw
+4. Run main.py, if you want the window to be hidden change extension to .pyw

 For ease of use i made an apple shortcut to call the routes, using mDNS over IPV4 so the shortcut (and all other calls) can use `http://lancontrol.local:{port}`.
 You can import it using the [LANControl.shortcut](LANControl.shortcut) file.